EmmaRamirez/emmaramirez.me/src/articles/2024/rust-adventures.md

 ---
-title: "Adventures in Rust"
+title: 'Adventures in Rust'
 date: 2024-10-28
 tags: [rust, programming]
-description: "Learning Rust has been a journey of both frustration and enlightenment.
-The borrow checker, once an adversary, has become a trusted companion."
+description: 'Learning Rust has been a journey of both frustration and enlightenment.
+The borrow checker, once an adversary, has become a trusted companion.'
 ---

 Learning Rust has been a journey of both frustration and enlightenment.
 The borrow checker, once an adversary, has become a trusted companion that catches my mistakes before they become runtime nightmares.